 - 1. Cross-level integration: local and national level efforts must be coordinated with national and regional policies and also be capable of drawing direction and financing from global regimes, thus requiring multi-level governance.
-Integration of sustainable land management to prevent, reduce, and restore degraded land is advanced with national and subnational policypassing the necessary laws establishing frameworks and providing financial incentives, integrated territorial planning addressing specific land use decisions,.
-And local landscape partipatory planning with farmer associations, microenterprises, and local institutions identifying hot spot areas, identifying land use pressures and scaling out sustainable land management response options (Liniger et al. 2019) - 2.
-Cross-sectoral integration: rather than approach each application or sector (e.g., energy, agriculture, forestry) separately, there is a conscious effort at co-management and coordination in policies and institutions, such as with the energy-water-food nexus (Biggs et al. 2015). - 3.
-End-use/market integration: often involves exploiting economies of scope across products, supply chains, and infrastructure (Nuhoff-Isakhanyan et al. 2016; Ashkenazy et al. 2017).
-For instance land-use transport models consider land use, transportation, city planning, and climate mitigation (Ford et al. 2018). - 4.
-Landscape integration: rather than physical separation of activities (e.g., agriculture, forestry, grazing), uses are spatially integrated by exploiting natural variations while incorporating local and regional economies (Harvey et al. 2014a).
+Integration of SLM to prevent, reduce and restore degraded land is advanced with national and subnational policy, including passing the necessary laws to establish frameworks and provide financial incentives.
+Examples include: integrated territorial planning addressing specific land-use decisions; local landscape participatory planning with farmer associations, microenterprises, and local institutions identifying hot spot areas, identifying land-use pressures and scaling out SLM response options (Liniger et al. 2019). - Cross-sectoral integration: rather than approach each application or sector (e.g., energy, agriculture, forestry) separately, there is a conscious effort at co-management and coordination in policies and institutions, such as with the energy-water-food nexus (Biggs et al. 2015). - End-use/market integration: often involves exploiting economies of scope across products, supply chains, and infrastructure (Nuhoff-Isakhanyan et al. 2016; Ashkenazy et al. 2017).
+For instance, land-use transport models consider land use, transportation, city planning, and climate mitigation (Ford et al. 2018).

+4. Landscape integration: rather than physical separation of activities (e.g., agriculture, forestry, grazing), uses are spatially integrated by exploiting natural variations while incorporating local and regional economies (Harvey et al. 2014a).
 In an assessment of 166 initiatives in 16 countries, integrated landscape initiatives were found to address the drivers of agriculture, ecosystem conservation, livelihood preservation and institutional coordination.
-However, such initiatives struggled to move from planning to implementation due to lack of government and financial support and powerful stakeholders sidelining the agenda (Zanzanaini et al. 2017) and special care to ensure initiatives don't exacerbate socio-spatial inequalities across diverse developmental and environmental conditions (Anguelovski et al. 2016b).
-Integrated land use planning coordinated through multiple government levels balances property rights, wildlife and forest conservation, encroachment of settlements and agricultural areas and can reduce conflict (high confidence) (Metternicht 2018).
-Land use planning can also enhance management of areas prone to natural disasters such as floods and resolve issues of competing land uses and land tenure conflicts (Metternicht 2018).
+However, such initiatives struggled to move from planning to implementation due to lack of government and financial support, and powerful stakeholders sidelining the agenda (Zanzanaini et al. 2017).
+Special care helps ensure that initiatives don't exacerbate socio-spatial inequalities across diverse developmental and environmental conditions (Anguelovski et al. 2016b).
+Integrated land-use planning, coordinated through multiple government levels, balances property rights, wildlife and forest conservation, encroachment of settlements and agricultural areas and can reduce conflict (high confidence) (Metternicht 2018).
+Land-use planning can also enhance management of areas prone to natural disasters, such as floods, and resolve issues of competing land uses and land tenure conflicts (Metternicht 2018).

-Another way to analyse or characterise governance approaches or mechanisms might be according to a temporal scale with respect to relevant events, for example those that may occur gradually vs. abruptly (Cash et al. 2006).
+Another way to analyse or characterise governance approaches or mechanisms might be according to a temporal scale with respect to relevant events - for example, those that may occur gradually versus abruptly (Cash et al. 2006).
 Desertification and land degradation are drawn-out processes that occur over many years, whereas extreme events are abrupt and require immediate attention.
-Similarly, the frequency of events might be of special interest, for example events that occur periodically vs. those that occur infrequently and/or irregularly.
-In the case of food security abrupt and protracted events of food insecurity might occur.
-There is a distinction between "hunger months" and longer-term food insecurity.
+Similarly, the frequency of events might be of special interest - for example, events that occur periodically versus those that occur infrequently and/or irregularly.
+In the case of food security, abrupt and protracted events of food insecurity might occur.
+There is a distinction between 'hunger months' and longer-term food insecurity.
 Some indigenous practices already incorporate hunger months whereas structural food deficits have to be addressed differently (Bacon et al. 2014).
-Governance mechanisms that facilitate rapid response to term measures.

-1 crises are quite different from those aimed at monitoring slower changes and responding with longer-2
+Governance mechanisms that facilitate rapid response to crises are quite different from those aimed at monitoring slower changes and responding with longer-term measures.

-Governance Case Study: Biofuels and bioenergy
+Case study | Governance: Biofuels and bioenergy